Jape (software)

 Jape is a configurable, graphical proof assistant, originally developed by Richard Bornat at Queen Mary, University of London and Bernard Sufrin the University of Oxford.
-It allows user to define a logic, decide how to view proofs, and much more.
-It works with variants of the sequent calculus and natural deduction.
+The program is available for the Mac, Unix, and Windows operating systems.
+It is written in the Java programming language and released under the GNU GPL.

 It is claimed that Jape is the most popular program for "computer-assisted logic teaching" that involves exercises in developing proofs in mathematical logic.